fferflo/einx/docs/source/more/jit.rst

 Just-in-time compilation
 ########################

-When an einx function is invoked, the required backend operations are determined from the given Einstein expressions and traced into graph representation.
+When an einx function is invoked, the required backend operations are determined from the given einx expressions and traced into graph representation.
 The graph is then just-in-time compiled into a regular Python function using Python's `exec() <https://docs.python.org/3/library/functions.html#exec>`_.

 As a simple example, consider the following einx call: